etsangsplk/go-sensor/logging/README.md

 First you may want to modify your routing to inject an operation id into the request context.
 Use tracing.WithOperationID() to do that.

-As with the Swagger case, the logging.NewRequestContextHandler() API is used to add a request logging handler into your services http handler processing pipeline.
+As with the Swagger case, the logging.NewRequestLoggerHandler() API is used to add a request logging handler into your services http handler processing pipeline.
 This handler will create a new logger for each http request that will trace the request id.
 This logger is added to the http request context.
 ```go
 // In your service middleware wire in the logging request handler...